 Modified CAS Coverage is triggered when a contractor receives a CAS Covered Contract greater than $7.5M but less than $50M in its current cost accounting period.
 Modified CAS Coverage requires the contractor to comply with four of the 19 standards (CAS 401, 402, 405, and 406).

 Full CAS Coverage, which requires compliance with all 19 standards, is triggered when either:

 A. A contractor receives a CAS covered award over $50M in the current cost accounting period; OR

 B. A contractor received an accumulation of CAS covered awards in the previous cost accounting period that total $50 or more.

 As required by cost accounting standards, a CASB disclosure statement is required if full CAS coverage applies (and in some cases, modified coverage).
 Disclosure Statements are a form whereby a contractor discloses its cost accounting practices, for which it is required to demonstrate compliance throughout the life of its active CAS covered awards.

-A CAS coverage flowchart that illustrates applicability, coverage, and disclosure statement requirements can be found here.
+A CAS coverage flowchart that illustrates applicability, coverage, exemptions, and disclosure statement requirements can be found here.

 A common misconception held by many contractors is that a contractor is either CAS-covered or not CAS-covered.
 While a simple way to think of it, it is important to recognize that CAS applies at a contract level, not at a contractor level.
 Every U.S. Government contract should be evaluated on its date of award to determine if and how CAS applies.